Ferdzz/ServerBot/README.md

 <hr>

 ####<a name="plugin-details">Plugin Details and Functions</a>
-ServerBot has a multitude of fun little functions, mostly games that text-based that allow players on the server to interact with one another.
+ServerBot has a multitude of fun little features, mostly games that are text-based that allow players on the server to interact with one another.
 In addition, the plugin also provides some moderation capabilities, allowing the server managers to kick, ban, mute, unban, and unmute players. _Please note that not all of these methods have been implemented as of [05.22.2016] Provided below is a list of all the features that this plugin implements;